Millz98/astro/src/pages/posts/blog-post2.md

 I was stubborn....(Still am)

-What I failed to realize was that what webistes need the most besides <h1>, <div> and <p> tags is it needed CSS...and that was one thing I didn't even know anything about.
+What I failed to realize was that what webistes need the most besides h1, div and p tags is it needed CSS...and that was one thing I didn't even know anything about.
 I didn't even know it was reqired at the time.

 I felt like a huge failure and at the time I didn't believe in myself enough to continue, because like most I hate failing on things that I work really hard on.